Pinky-Cat/pinky-cat.github.io/_findings/touhou-mobile-apps.md

 ![LostWord.webp](/images/findings/touhou-mobile-apps/DandyDungeon.webp)

 ### Examples
 - [Dandy Dungeon](https://www.youtube.com/watch?v=oj1lduPTVSY) – A roguelike RPG game developed by Onion Games.
-It has since been rereleased on [Steam/Switch](https://www.dandydungeon.com/)with the Touhou collab brought over to the Steam/Switch version, so this odd collab is still playable today.
+It has since been rereleased on [Steam/Switch](https://www.dandydungeon.com/) with the Touhou collab brought over to the Steam/Switch version, so this odd collab is still playable today.
 For the original mobile version, the collab was ran from November 2016.
 - [Rakugaki Kingdom](https://youtu.be/Q7BnfKVqkmE?si=1ERcziA8q84xu7xK) - A RPG gacha game that features a character creator based on Taito's Graffiti Kingdom, though the game was only active during 2021.
 During the launch of the game, a Reimu model was given out to all players.
 Then, from April 2021, a full Touhou collab was ran.
 - [Muse Dash](https://www.youtube.com/watch?v=cqirNxKq6Oc)
 - [Taiko no Tatsujin Pop Tap Beat](https://taikotime.blogspot.com/2023/09/taiko-no-tatsujin-pop-tap-beat-version.html)